 Respect for the Aged Day (Keiro-no-Hi) is a treasured national holiday in Japan.
-As a day to give respect and honour to Japan’s elderly population, it is always held on the third Monday of September – the 18th of September this year.
+A day to give respect and honour to Japan’s elderly population, it is always held on the third Monday of September – the 20th of September this year.
 Respect for the Aged Day has been an official national holiday since 1966, and the purpose of the day has remained the same since then.

-Respect for the Aged Day goes back as far as September 15th, 1947, where the Mayor at the time gathered all senior citizens and declared that day as a day to respect the elderly in that area.
+Respect for the Aged Day goes back as far as September 15th, 1947, when the mayor of a small village, Masao Kadowaki, gathered all senior citizens and declared that day as a day to respect the elderly in that area.
 This soon spread across the country and the government then named it as a national holiday in 1966.
 The day was moved to a Monday in 2003, as part of the Happy Monday System, creating a 3-day weekend for citizens.

 Japan is known for having one of the oldest populations that are one of the longest living in the world.
 Many communities and volunteers will deliver lunches to elderly people in their area, or offer special hampers with delicious edible goods.
 Basically, the day involves assisting the elderly in any way possible.

-Local organisations also hold special events to help the elderly population in that community.
-Many schools arrange performances at local nursing and retirement homes to provide them with some unique entertainment!
+Local organisations often hold special events to help the elderly population in that community, and many schools arrange performances at local nursing and retirement homes to provide them with some unique entertainment!
 Anything from personally assisting the elderly, to being extra nice and greeting them in the street, this day is a great opportunity to connect with the older generation.

 Television channels tend to be dedicated to programmes about ageing and the elderly population.
 Those over the age of 100, which a surprising number are, are often asked to feature on these programmes and talk about their life experiences and advice for reaching that age.